antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ### Lifting data to the monad

-The function lifting the data into the monad QRMon is QRMonUnit.
+The function lifting the data into the monad `LSAMon` is `LSAMonUnit`.

 The lifting to the monad marks the beginning of the monadic pipeline.
 It can be done with data or without data.
 Examples follow.